aomader/OMPromises/README.md

 Thus the promises used in the above example are read-only.
 To create promises you might actually change you have to create a deferred, which you should keep to yourself, and return the promise aligned to the newly created deferred.
+To keep the promise informed you may use `progress:` multiple times, followed by at most one call of either `fulfil:` or `fail:` on the deferred.

 ```objc
 - (OMPromise *)workIntensiveButSynchronousMethod {